willmroliver/nodeplan/README.txt

 --- LATEST COMMIT DETAILS ---

-    - Added user account creation and sign-in.
+    - Passport.js for user sessions!
+Cookies now used to keep account logged in.
-    - Added password security: SHA-256 hashing with 10 rounds of 256-bit salting.

 --- TODO ---

 The next immediate features to be added will be:
-    - Implement cookies to maintain user login sessions.
     - Make sensible restrictions to INSERTing new events (to avoid name-time clashes, etc.).
     - Improve Look and Feel with further CSS formatting (very little styling has been done, focus is on functionality).